dbt-labs/docs.getdbt.com/website/docs/faqs/troubleshoot/gitlab-authentication.md

 If you're seeing a 'GitLab Authentication is out of date' 500 server error page - this usually occurs when the deploy key in the repository settings in both dbt Cloud and GitLab do not match.

-No worries - this is a current issue the dbt Labs team is working on and we have a few workarounds for you to try!
+No worries - this is a current issue the dbt Labs team is working on and we have a few workarounds for you to try:

 **1st Workaround**